 - There has truly been an ongoing relationship between the child and non-moving parent that the proposed move will jeopardize.

 - The relocation will improve the child's overall quality of life.

 - Reasonable accommodations have been proposed or made to allow the child to maintain contact with the other parent (via Skype, cellphone, regular visits, etc.).

-We at Westside Family Law waste no time when faced with child abduction cases.
+The divorce relocation lawyers at Westside Family Law waste no time when faced with child abduction cases.
 Our lawyers work with all kinds of families in Vancouver, including those from multicultural backgrounds where the possibility of international travel may be more common.
 We will take immediate steps to locate your child, stop the travel if possible and bring your child home safely.

 Get Strategic Help And Support From Westside Family Law

 At Westside Family Law, we seek solutions that meet your family's changing needs.
-If that includes a relocation, we can help.
+If that includes a divorce relocation, we can help.
 We are familiar with provincial, federal and international laws that govern child custody.
 Call us at 604-734-7911 or fill out the form below to schedule a free consultation today.